-To do a balance transfer, apply for a credit card with a low balance transfer APR and low fees, noting the amount you want to transfer on the application, along with information about your current creditor.
-If your balance transfer credit card application is approved, that new card’s issuer will pay your original creditor for the amount transferred.
-You will then owe that amount, plus a balance transfer fee of 0% - 3%, to the balance transfer card’s issuer.
-If you repay the full amount of your balance transfer before the new card’s high regular APR takes effect, you could save a lot of money on finance charges and get out of debt sooner.
+The best way to do a balance transfer is to apply for a new credit card with a low balance transfer APR and low fees.
+If your balance transfer credit card application is approved, the new card's issuer will pay your original creditor for the amount transferred.
+You will then owe that amount, plus a balance transfer fee of 0% - 3%, to the balance transfer card's issuer.
+If you repay the full amount of your balance transfer before the new card's high regular APR takes effect, you could save a lot of money on finance charges and get out of debt sooner.

 Keep in mind that balance transfers can take a while to process, as long as six weeks in some cases.
 So it's important to keep making payments to your original creditor until the transfer goes through.
 Otherwise, you risk late fees and credit score damage.

 Check your credit score.
 Balance transfer credit cards with 0% APRs usually require good credit or better for approval.
 Knowing your score will make it easier to compare relevant credit card offers.

 Find the best balance transfer card for you.
 Compare cards based on their balance transfer APRs, balance transfer fees, and annual fees.
 Also, consider how much you can afford to pay each month.
 Using a balance transfer calculator can help.

 Apply for your balance transfer card.
 Fill out the application with your personal and financial information, including the section of the application for requesting a balance transfer.
 Provide the account number and the amount you want to transfer to make the request.
 It's best to ask for a balance transfer when you apply because promotional 0% APR periods start as soon as the account opens.

 Keep making payments.
 Keep up payments to your original creditor until the balance transfer goes through, or you could be marked as past-due.
 You will be credited for any payments made during this period after the transfer gets processed.